How DELL (Dell Technologies) Makes Money in 2025: A Deep-Dive With Income Statement

 • Most revenue flows into gross profit, with operating expenses (especially SG&A) taking the largest chunk.

-• Even after large investments in R&D and enterprise sales, 3.9% of revenue drops to the bottom line.
+• Even after significant costs and ongoing investment in R&D, 3.9% of revenue drops to the bottom line.

 Key Takeaways

-• DELL's money comes overwhelmingly from enterprise infrastructure and PC sales
+• DELL's money comes overwhelmingly from enterprise infrastructure and client device sales

-• High gross and net margins illustrate the power of DELL's scale and operational discipline
+• High gross and net margins illustrate the power of DELL's scale and supply chain management

 • Heavy investment in R&D, balanced by efficiency in operating costs

-• Ongoing growth is driven by enterprise demand, AI, and edge computing
+• Ongoing growth is driven by enterprise IT demand, AI infrastructure, and digital transformation

 Explore More Investment Opportunities